 PARTICIPATORY MEDIA ART

-The Playground features a co-designed sculpture, interactive projection mapping and public participation.
+놀이터 is a participatory media artwork.
+It features a co-designed sculpture, interactive projection mapping and public participation.
 Audiences use printed maps and online clues to engage in a treasure hunt.
 They find hidden sculptural pieces, take photos of their city environment and upload their photos to an online platform.
-When the pubic arrive at the exhibition area they connect the sculptural pieces they have found onto The Playground sculpture.
-All photos that are uploaded by the public are automatically animated in real-time and projected onto sculpture.
+When the pubic arrive at the exhibition area they connect the sculptural pieces they have found onto the 놀이터 sculpture.
+All photos that are uploaded by the public are automatically animated in real-time and projected onto the sculpture.

-The Playground socially and physically engages audiences and personalises their experience of art and technology.
+Through 놀이터 we socially and physically engage audiences and personalise their experience of art and technology.
 We turn a public precinct into a playground where audiences play with art.

 This work is designed for Korean audiences – it is in Hangul (Korean script).
 The central sculpture spells the word 놀이터 meaning ‘play place’.
 We designed five different small sculptural pieces.
 Each piece spells a different word ie, ‘ART’, ‘TECHNOLOGY’, ‘TOGETHER’.